capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 - Copy the changelog to a new "News in 3.9" helpfile.
 This is best done as late as possible before the beta release to avoid having to update the changelog continuously.
 - Tag the beta release in git as (say) "Version-3.9.0-beta1."
 Release on GitHub.
 - Announce to mailing list, Facebook, etc.
-- Merge `3.9` into master.
-This will temporarily mess up `SCVersion.txt` in master, but who cares, it's master.
+- Merge `3.9` into `develop`.
+This will temporarily mess up `SCVersion.txt` in `develop`, but who cares, it's `develop`.

 For the release proper:

 - In the `3.9` branch, bump up the version in `SCVersion.txt` to 3.9.0.
 - Copy the changelog again if there were any new changes.
+- Merge `3.9` into `master`, preferably with `git merge --no-ff`.
-- Tag the beta release in git as "Version-3.9.0."
+- Tag the release in git as "Version-3.9.0."
 Release on GitHub.
-- Announce to mailing list, Facebook, etc. Celebrate, bake a cake, etc.
+- Announce to mailing list, Facebook, etc. Celebrate, bake a cake.
-- Merge `3.9` into master.
+- Merge `3.9` into `develop`.

 For patch releases, the process is the same.

-When you're done with patch releases, bump up `SCVersion.txt` in master to 3.10dev.
+When you're done with patch releases, bump up `SCVersion.txt` in `develop` to 3.10dev.